Marriott Saves Time for Hotel Managers and Drives Bookings with Yext

 “Our goal is to be the world’s favorite travel company, not just its favorite hospitality company,” says Maggie Gold, Marriott’s Director of SEO.
 “We’re taking a broader view of what we can be — and of the many ways we can serve our guests.
 This means instilling a spirit of service in everything we do, including our digital strategy.
 If we support our hotels and take care of our associates, then they take care of our customers, and our customers come back.”

-Marriott uses Yext Listings to manage hotel digital knowledge globally, while also empowering individual hotel franchisees to customize their listings with local content themselves.
-The Yext Knowledge Engine enables brands like Marriott to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
+Marriott uses Yext to manage hotel brand information globally, while also empowering individual hotel franchisees to customize their listings with local content themselves.
+Yext also empowers brands like Marriott to power brand verified answers across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.

 With Yext, Marriott can update and maintain information for every hotel, all from a single comprehensive dashboard — and distribute as much control to local managers as necessary.